TGDSimware/GTA5Telemetry/README.txt

 KNOW ISSUES
 ===========
-- When arriving at destination, you may not receive a message
-- Too long delay in certain situations
+- Inaccurate in certain situations

 THIS MOD
 ========